Loading...

 • + more items Show less

-CAT and XAT are the two most important management entrance exams in the nation for admission to the best MBA schools.
+CAT and XAT are the two most popular MBA entrance exams in the nation for admission to the best MBA schools.
 As a result, when management aspirants start preparing for an MBA, they often question whether the CAT or the XAT is more beneficial.
 The most frequently asked questions concern the degree of difficulty, the parallels and differences in their syllabus and whether or not they should study independently for the two tests.
 Which colleges accept CAT or XAT scores is another important question.
 This article answers all these questions:

 The table below contains details about the CAT and XAT exam dates, conducting bodies, starting year, eligibility criteria and exam fees.